DSTX70/Gigster-Garage-MVP/replit.md

 ## Recent Changes

+- **Progress Section** (Added January 2025): Users can add progress notes with autofilled dates and comments for task tracking
 - **Email Notifications** (Added January 2025): High priority tasks trigger email notifications with complete task details and hotlink to app
 - **User Onboarding** (Added January 2025): First-time login flow to collect notification preferences including email and SMS opt-in
+- **Signup Functionality** (Added January 2025): New users can create accounts with username, password, name, and email
 - **Admin Dashboard** (Added January 2025): Comprehensive admin view showing all users and their assigned tasks with full details
 - **Project Organization System** (Added January 2025): Tasks can now be organized by projects with dropdown selection and project creation
 - **Multi-User Authentication** (Added): Full user authentication system with login/logout, session management, and role-based access